AndronikosGl/PasswordScanner/README.md

 - Parameter to provide an owner name alongside PIN
 - Ability to enable brute force protection and make user wait for 5 minutes after 4 failed attempts

-**NOTE:** The brute force parameter is an expierimental feature that may break if your system clock is modified, thus use responsibly
+**NOTE:** The brute force parameter is an expierimental feature that may break, for example if your system clock is modified, thus use responsibly

 **NOTE:** PasswordScanner functions only work outside your IDE, thus, if you have your whole project in your hands and running it from the IDE, your execution wont be locked